dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 # The sharp bits 🔪

+This page highlight common pitfalls that users may encounter when learning to use dynamiqs.

 In dynamiqs we use PyTorch tensors to represent quantum states and operators.
 A PyTorch tensor is very similar to a NumPy array, and most NumPy functions have a PyTorch equivalent.
-However, PyTorch tensors can be stored and GPU, and can be attached to a so-called *computation graph* to compute gradients.
+However, PyTorch tensors can be stored on GPU, and can be attached to a *computation graph* to compute gradients.
 This makes them very powerful, but also introduces some subtleties that you should be aware of.
-Below, we highlight several common pitfalls that users may encounter when learning to use dynamiqs.

 Here's a short summary of the different sections for the fast-paced reader: